 - The Ship Energy Efficiency Management Plan (SEEMP) —a tool for ship operators to improve the energy efficiency of both new and existing ships using various ship-specific and operational measures, such as weather routing and speed optimisation.

-The flag State is required to verify and aggregate the data and submit it to the IMO data collection system (DCS), where it is used to track the success of existing emission reduction measures and to inform future requirements.
+The flag State is required to verify and aggregate the data and submit it to the IMO data collection system (IMO-DCS), where it is used to track the success of existing emission reduction measures and to inform future requirements.

 Alternative fuels and propulsion systems